small-tech/site.js/README.md

 For a slightly more sophisticated example that doesn’t broadcast a client’s own messages to itself and selectively broadcasts to only the clients in the same “rooms”, see the [Simple Chat example](examples/simple-chat).
 And here’s [a step-by-step tutorial](https://ar.al/2019/10/11/build-a-simple-chat-app-with-site.js/) that takes you through how to build it.

-Here’s a simplified listing of the code for the server component of this example:
+Here’s a simplified listing of the code for the server component of that example:

 ```js
 module.exports = function (client, request) {